boushrabettir/autoaudio/README.md

 # autoaudio
-A []-based project for automatic volume adjustment based on audio loudness for TVs.
+An automatic volume adjustment system for TVs using Arduino.

 # to do
 - understand all this shiz 🐱 and how it works